Yemen’s Houthis ‘will not stop’ Red Sea attacks until Israel ends Gaza war

 At least 12 shipping companies, including the Italian-Swiss giant Mediterranean Shipping Company, France’s CMA CGM and Denmark’s AP Moller-Maersk, have suspended transit through the Red Sea due to safety concerns.
 UK oil giant BP on Monday became the latest firm to announce it would avoid the waters.

-Houthi attacks have effectively rerouted a significant portion of global trade by forcing freight companies to sail around Africa, imposing higher costs and delays for energy, food and consumer goods deliveries.
+About 12 percent of global trade passes through the Red Sea, which connects to the Mediterranean Sea via the Suez Canal.
+Houthi attacks have effectively rerouted a significant portion of trade by forcing freight companies to sail around Africa, imposing higher costs and delays for energy, food and consumer goods deliveries.

-About 12 percent of global trade passes through the Red Sea, which connects to the Mediterranean Sea via the Suez Canal, including 30 percent of container traffic.
+Ahmed Helal, MENA director at The Global Counsel, told Al Jazeera the “cascading impact” of the crisis is on inflation.
+“Major central banks have been cutting interest rates to combat inflation and bring prices down for consumers.
+But this disruption in a major global trade artery affects regular goods and energy, both oil and natural gas,” he said.

+He added that because of the Houthi attacks, and the ongoing disruption of natural gas supplies to Europe as a result of the Ukraine war, “European natural gas prices jump by 12 percent, UK natural gas prices jump by 10 percent, and the price of oil also jumped by 4 percent in the past 24 hours”.